 Gradually weaning puppies is as important for the pups as it is for mama.
 It allows mama’s milk supply to slowly dry up.
 If done quickly, she can overproduce milk.
 This can lead to painful, engorged mammary glands (weaning puppies, 2009).
 In addition, mama’s food intake needs to gradually decrease as the puppies began to eat on their own.
 You will also want to slowly replace her puppy food diet with her regular adult dog food.

 During the weaning process, it is essential to keep an eye on mama and the pups.
 Watch mama for problems with her glands.
 Also, keep an eye on her food intake as it needs to adjust as the puppies wean.
 Make sure all the pups are gaining weight and not having problems digesting the food.
 If any problems arise such as vomiting or diarrhea, contact your vet right away.

 Finally, be patient.
 While some pups are quick to wean, others take their time.
 It’s a process and most pups have no problem quickly adjusting to the new routine.
 You may also want to have Curicyn’s Original Formula on hand.
 It is good for irritated nipples due to nursing.
 The best part, Curicyn’s prices are exceptional.
-Pick up a bottle of Curicyn’s Original Formula at your local Curicyn retailer or order online and get free shipping.
+Pick up a bottle of Curicyn’s Original Formula at your local Curicyn retailer or order online and get free shipping in the continental US.

 Dunn, T. (n.d.).
 Weaning puppies from the mother.
 PetMD.
 Retrieved from PetMD.com: Weaning Puppies from their Mother